 Whether it’s allowing remote work on certain days every week, opening up a few roles to remote working, or setting up 100% remote teams, companies of all sizes are exploring the “remote work” style.

 Access to better talents, a cut on costs, and improved productivity make building a remote workforce appealing to employers.
-And candidates, on the other hand, love the flexibility, autonomy, and the better work-life balance that comes with remote working.
+And candidates, on the other hand, love the flexibility, autonomy, and better work-life balance that comes with remote working.

-1. Fine-tuning your hiring process
+1. Fine-tune your hiring process

 Hiring for a remote team essentially means hiring for a certain set of skills needed to excel at remote working.